neume-network/awesome-music-web3-nfts/README.md

 **Contributing:**

-- Open a PR and
+- Open a PR to add your links.

 ## Tech